MercurialMune/Github/README.md

 # Github Search

-The following is an Angular project that uses GitHub API to allows users to view the owners Github Profile and Repositories.
+The following is an Angular project that uses GitHub API to allows users to view the owner's Github Profile and Repositories.
 The site also allows users to search a specific username.
 The web app displayed the users information in a portfolio format while also providing live links tho that user's account.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.

 ## Development server

 un `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-The deployed page looks as follows:
+Deployment was done using angular-cli on GitHub pages. the live link t the site is ...
+[GitHubSearch](https://mercurialmune.github.io/Github/)The deployed page looks as follows:

 ![screenshot](src/assets/screenshot.jpg)